Mandy Rose and Sonya Deville: Breakup (2020)

-Post-break up
+Post-breakup

 Rose would eventually be drafted to Raw while Deville would be reinstated as assistant to Adam Pearce on SmackDown in 2021.

 Paige left WWE in July 2022 and signed with All Elite Wrestling (AEW) two months later under her real name, Saraya.
 In August 2023 at All In, Saraya won the AEW Women's World Championship in her home country, making her the first woman to have won women's world championships in WWE and AEW.
+Saraya left AEW in 2025 and returned to the WWE under the ring name of Paige in April 2026.

 In July 2021, Rose was moved back to NXT and she founded her own stable called Toxic Attraction a month later.
 Toxic Attraction enjoyed huge success in NXT as the forefront of the NXT women's division during the NXT 2.0 era, with the stable holding the NXT Women's and NXT Women's Tag Team Championships from October 2021 to July 2022.
 Rose's sole NXT Women's Championship reign is the third longest at 413 days whereas her stablemates Gigi Dolin and Jacy Jayne won the NXT Women's Tag Team Championship for a record-tying two-times.
 In September 2022 at Worlds Collide, Rose unified the NXT UK Women's Championship into the NXT Women's Championship.
 In the middle of October 2022, Deville returned to NXT to assist Toxic Attraction in Rose's temporary absence.
 In December 2022, Rose was released from her WWE contract a day after she lost her title and her stable was disbanded in February 2023.